-With more than 60 years of experience in the tax industry and 11,000 franchise offices across the country, it’s little wonder that H&R Block is one of the most well-known and trusted of all tax preparation services.
+With more than 60 years of experience in the tax industry and 11,000 franchise offices across the country, it’s little wonder that H&R Block is one of the best tax services.
 Established in 1955, H&R Block has helped its customers prepare and complete 650 million tax returns during that time, with 24 million being prepared last year alone.

 H&R Block offers you a range of options to choose from, and three ways to file your taxes: